konman01/Java/OOPS/Documentation.md

 ### Composition

-If a reference variable of a class type is defined as datamember of a class, then we are aceiving Composition.
+If a reference variable of a class type is defined as datamember in a class, then we are aceiving Composition.
 The reference datamember can be static or Non Static.
 If the reference member is a static datamember, then it will loaded only once in the memory.
 If the reference member is a non static data member, then it will be loaded whenever the instance of the class is created.

 ### Inheritance

-Inheritance is a mechanism where once class inherits the properties of another class.
+Inheritance is a mechanism where one class inherits the properties of another class.
 The class from where the properties are inherited is known as superclass or base class.
 The class which inherits another class is known as child class or subclass.

 #### Points
 * Subclass can inherit only non static members of a superclass or base class.